 - Does the common name on the certificate match the host name of the server that sends it?
 A mismatch can occur if a load balancer redirects Horizon Client to a server that has a certificate that does not match the host name entered in Horizon Client.
-Another reason a mismatch can occur is if you enter an IP address rather than a host name in the client.
+A mismatch can also occur if you enter an IP address rather than a host name in the client.

-For information about how to configure certificate checking on a specific type of client, see the Horizon Client document for the specific type of client.
+For information about how to configure certificate checking and SSL proxy server use for a specific type of client, see the Horizon Client installation and setup document for that client.
 These documents also contain information about using self-signed certificates.